0x326/material-components-react/README.rst

 Google's Material Components for Web using React
 ================================================

+**Note:** Upon the discovery of `react-mc`_, which is an already-complete React_ implementation of `Material Components for the Web`_, this project is being discontinued in order to avoid unnecessarily duplicating work.

 (This project is not affiliated with Google.)

 This project enables you to easily use Google's modern `Material Components for the Web`_ library with